cerebral-legacy/cerebral-website/app/markdown/modals.md

 }
 ```

 So our component here is the modal to be displayed.
 It will receive two props from our *ModalsController* and that is `userId` and `index`.
-So lets see how this will work.
+So lets see how this will work, and then we will look at how our *userSaved* and *modalClosed* signal will work.

 First of all, somewhere in our application we trigger a user modal.
 And this is the important thing.
 We want to trigger any modal from anywhere in our app: